ammarhakim/ammar-simjournal/je/je30/je30-coupled-hw.rst

 2D.
 The goal of this note is to solve the H-W equations on two overlapping domains and compare the results with a global, single domain result.
-This will allow studying stability and effectiveness of proposed couplig schemes, giving guidance on how to proceed with the more complex case of coupling the two gyrokinetic codes together.
+This will allow studying stability and effectiveness of proposed coupling schemes, giving guidance on how to proceed with the more complex case of coupling the two gyrokinetic codes together.

 Coupling Scheme